So you’ve cooked the perfect brisket, it’s got a beautiful black bark and that trademark jiggle that tells you it’s been cooked to perfection.

 A whole packer brisket can be quite an intimidating cut to slice though, and the way you slice it actually effects the final taste.

 So don’t risk ruining an expensive piece of meat you’ve slaved over for hours.
-Read on to learn how to slice a brisket the proper way.
+Read on to learn how to slice a brisket the proper way, or watch this video we put together which runs you through the entire process.

 Click to jump straight to each topic